 A Safe and Complete Streets Policy and Checklist at the Metropolitan Planning Organization (SRTC is the MPO for the area encompassed by Spokane County) level will have a region-wide impact in changing the decision-making process so that all users are routinely considered during the planning, designing, building and operating of roadways.

-It will also ensure that elements of the Safe and Complete Streets policy are incorporated into the 2013 Metropolitan Transportation Plan update, Horizon 2040,underway now.
+It will also ensure that elements of the Safe and Complete Streets policy are incorporated into the 2013 Metropolitan Transportation Plan update, Horizon 2040.

 The checklist that goes along with the policy will mean that any project seeking to be included in the annual Transportation Improvement Program (TIP) will have to be evaluated to see if it meets the Policy guidelines or is exempt.